Parking & Security Regulations

 These definitions apply throughout this document:

-Apartment Resident is any OCU student living in University Manor or Cokesbury Court apartments.
+- Apartment Resident is any OCU student living in the Cokesbury Court or University Manor apartments.

 III.
 General Information

 These rules and regulations have been approved and adopted by the administration of Oklahoma City University.
 They may be revised, altered, or amended when conditions warrant.
 The text of all substantive changes will be e-mailed to all faculty, staff, and students or published in the student newspaper, The Campus.

 The University reserves the right to change the allocation of parking spaces at any time to meet overall University community needs, including, but not limited to, visitor parking for University special events.
 OCU is not required to announce temporary changes in allocation or enforcement of these regulations.
 The OCU Police Department will make a reasonable effort to notify beforehand any user group that may be affected by temporary changes in allocation or availability.

 - Oklahoma State Statutes and City of Oklahoma City municipal ordinances governing registration, licensure, and/or operation of motor vehicles are applicable on campus and surrounding areas.

 - The speed limit on university streets and parking lots is 10 miles per hour unless otherwise posted.

 - Pedestrians have the right-of-way at all times.